Ian Happ Player Props: Cubs vs. Orioles

-On Saturday, Ian Happ (.273 batting average in his past 10 games, with a double, a triple, a home run, seven walks and 10 RBI) and the Chicago Cubs play the Baltimore Orioles, whose starting pitcher will be Kyle Gibson.
-First pitch is at 2:20 PM ET.
+After hitting .235 with a double, a triple, a home run, five walks and 10 RBI in his past 10 games, Ian Happ and the Chicago Cubs face the Baltimore Orioles (who will start Dean Kremer) at 1:05 PM ET on Sunday.

 Ian Happ Game Info & Props vs. the Orioles